SwarmStorm/awesome/README.md

 *   [TheRobotStudio/V2\_DexHand](https://github.com/TheRobotStudio/V2_DexHand) - The stl files and code for the V2 DexHand

-*   [plenaryapp/awesome-rss-feeds](https://github.com/plenaryapp/awesome-rss-feeds) - Awesome RSS feeds - A curated list of RSS feeds (and OPML files) used in Recommended Feeds and local news sections of Plenary - an RSS reader, article downloader and a podcast player app for android

 *   [2-fly-4-ai/awesome-shadcnui](https://github.com/2-fly-4-ai/awesome-shadcnui) - The largest list online of awesome things related to shadcn/ui

 *   [acelords/nextjs-starter-kit-convex](https://github.com/acelords/nextjs-starter-kit-convex) - The Ulimate Nextjs Starter Kit.
 Build your next SAAS product of your dreams.
 Batteries included.